isc-projects/stork/doc/user/install.rst

 is set to ``true`` in the Kea CA configuration file.
 In this case, the Stork agent must use valid certificates; it cannot use self-signed certificates created during Stork agent registration.

-Kea 1.9.0 added support for basic HTTP authentication to control access for incoming REST commands over HTTP.
 If the Kea CA is configured to use Basic Auth, valid credentials must be provided in the Stork agent credentials file: ``/etc/stork/agent-credentials.json``.

-By default, this file does not exist, but the ``/etc/stork/agent-credentials.json.template`` file provides example data.
+By default, this file does not exist, but the ``/etc/stork/agent-credentials.json.template`` file provides sample data.
 The template file can be renamed by removing the ``.template`` suffix; then the file can be edited and valid credentials can be provided.
 The ``chown`` and ``chmod`` commands should be used to set the proper permissions; this file contains the secrets, and should be readable/writable only by the user running the Stork agent and